perch97/IR-Pricing-Project/README.md

 2.2 Resulting error (RMSE) for the Vasicek model = 0.19 over 10 simulations

 2.3 Resulting error (RMSE) for the Hull-White model = 0.51 over 10 simulations

+### 3. Conclusion

+It is expected that the future interest rates in Turkey will decrease as currently rates are anomally above the mean.
+Given that the Vasicek is a mean-reverting algorithm, it is safe to assume that those results are reliable